wbnns/flaskframe/README.md

 # Farcaster Frames

-Welcome to **Farcaster Frames** – your go-to hub for crafting interactive and dynamic frames on Farcaster.
+Welcome to **Farcaster Frames** – a go-to hub for crafting interactive and dynamic frames on Farcaster.

 ## What is Farcaster Frames?